-Notwithstanding the foregoing, if the Units, the Preferred Units or the Debentures are a "prohibited investment" for a tax-free savings account ("TFSA"), registered retirement savings plan ("RRSP") or registered retirement income fund ("RRIF"), the holder of the TFSA or the annuitant of the RRSP or RRIF, as the case may be, will be subject to a penalty tax as set out in the Tax Act.
-Units, Preferred Units and Debentures will generally not be a "prohibited investment" for a TFSA, RRSP or RRIF unless the holder of the TFSA or the annuitant of the RRSP or RRIF, as the case may be, does not deal at arm's length with Artis for purposes of the Tax Act or has a "significant interest" (within the meaning of the Tax Act) in Artis including with respect to whether the Units or Preferred Units would be "excluded property" (as defined in the Tax Act).
-In addition, Units and Preferred Units will not be a "prohibited investment" if such Units or Preferred Units are "excluded property" (as defined in the Tax Act) for trusts governed by an RRSP, RRIF or TFSA.
-Holders of a TFSA and annuitants of an RRSP or RRIF should consult their own tax advisors as to whether the Units, the Preferred Units or the Debentures are, or will be, a "prohibited investment" in their particular circumstances.
+Notwithstanding the foregoing, if the Units, the Preferred Units or the Debentures are a "prohibited investment" for a tax-free savings account ("TFSA"), registered retirement savings plan ("RRSP"),registered retirement income fund ("RRIF"), registered disability savings plan ("RDSP"), or registered education savings plan ("RESP"), the holder of the TFSA or RDSP, or the annuitant of the RRSP or RRIF, or the subscriber of an RESP, as the case may be, will be subject to a penalty tax as set out in the Tax Act.
+Units, Preferred Units and Debentures will generally not be a "prohibited investment" for a TFSA, RRSP, RRIF, RDSP or RESP unless the holder of the TFSA or RDSP, or the annuitant of the RRSP or RRIF, or the subscriber of an RESP, as the case may be, does not deal at arm's length with Artis for purposes of the Tax Act or has a "significant interest" (within the meaning of the Tax Act) in Artis including with respect to whether the Units or Preferred Units would be "excluded property" (as defined in the Tax Act).
+In addition, Units and Preferred Units will not be a "prohibited investment" if such Units or Preferred Units are "excluded property" (as defined in the Tax Act) for trusts governed by an RRSP, RRIF, TFSA, RDSP or RESP.
+Holders of a TFSA or RDSP, annuitants of an RRSP or RRIF and subscribers of an RESP should consult their own tax advisors as to whether the Units, the Preferred Units or the Debentures are, or will be, a "prohibited investment" in their particular circumstances.